ilmanzo/ilmanzo.github.com/content/post/openqa-job-filter-rust.md

 categories: programming
 tags: [programming, Rust, shell, command line, openqa, testing]
 author: Andrea Manzini
-date: 2025-01-18
+date: 2025-01-19
 ---

 ## Why ?

-During my work I have sometimes to debug failed [openqa test jobs](https://open.qa/).
+During my daily job I have sometimes to debug failed [openqa test jobs](https://open.qa/).

 One of the testing mantra is to [reproduce the issue](https://www.testdevlab.com/blog/issue-reproduction-why-reproducing-bugs-matter) and for that task the openqa community has [developed some tooling](https://github.com/os-autoinst/scripts).